jane212/CarND-P1/Project1_Report.md

 All these steps are packed in 'preprocess' function.

 After preprocessing, a basic line image could be obtained.
-Instead of only returning the line image from previous Hough Transform function, herer I also returned the lines object for picking and drawing full lines.
+Instead of only returning the line image from previous Hough Transform function, here I also returned the lines object for picking and drawing full lines.

 ### 1.2 Finding targets and drawing full lines